Kylie V

-Kylie V is a singer-songwriter based in Vancouver, British Columbia.
+Kylie V is a Canadian singer-songwriter based in Vancouver, British Columbia.
 Born Kylie Van Slyke, they debuted with their EP Lotus Eater in December 2018.
 Their first full-length album Big Blue was released in February 2021.
-They have since performed with acts such as Mal Blum, Peach Pit, and Peach Kelli Pop.
+Their second full-length album Crash Test Plane will be released November 15, 2024 by Royal Mountain Records.
+They have since performed with acts such as Men I Trust, quinnie, Mal Blum, Peach Pit, and Peach Kelli Pop.

 Van Slyke began playing guitar at age thirteen, inspired by fellow Vancouver indie rock musicians Peach Pit.
 They were raised in a musical family, their mother being a singer, father a drummer, maternal grandfather a drummer and drum maker, and paternal grandfather a trumpeter.
-Van Slyke has also cited artists such as Phoebe Bridgers, Big Thief, Snail Mail, Crywank, Christian Lee Hutson, and Neutral Milk Hotel.
+Van Slyke has also cited artists such as Phoebe Bridgers, Big Thief, Snail Mail, Crywank, Christian Lee Hutson, and Neutral Milk Hotel as influences on their work.

+Personal life

-Van Slyke identifies as non-binary and has openly discussed being diagnosed with autism, as well as their struggles with depression and anxiety.
+Van Slyke is non-binary and has openly discussed being diagnosed with autism, as well as their struggles with depression and anxiety.